insideclojure/insideclojure.github.io/_posts/2015-01-02-sequences.md

 title: Sequences
 ---

-Two of the foundations of Clojure are immutable values (particularly immutable persistent collections) and functional programming.
-Sequences are the key abstraction that connects these two foundational elements.
+Sequences are the key abstraction that connects two of the most important parts of Clojure - immutable persistent collections and the sequence library.
 Lisp has a deep tradition of list-oriented transformation functions.
 In Clojure, these functions have been separated from the specific linked list data structure and built instead upon the sequence abstraction.
 Sequences are *logical* lists that can be sequentially traversed.

-The key seq abstraction functions are:
+The key sequence abstraction functions are:

 - `(first coll)` - return the first element
 - `(rest coll)` - returns a logical collection of the rest of elements (not necessarily a seq).
 Never returns nil.